 Senior/Specialized$25–$40/hr$0.15–$0.50Complex data migration, CRM setup

 Rates vary by platform.
 On Upwork, data entry specialists charge $15–$35/hr with Upwork taking a 10–20% cut.
-On GoHireHumans, freelancers keep 100% of their rate and employers pay just 1% — meaning a $20/hr specialist costs you $20.20/hr total.
+On GoHireHumans, freelancers keep 100% of their listed rate and employers pay Stripe processing plus a 1% GoHireHumans fee where checkout is configured.

 Essential Skills to Look For